csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 To make X arc-consistent with respect to Y , we reduce X’s domain to {0, 1, 2, 3}.
 If we also make Y arc-consistent with respect to X, then Y ’s domain becomes {0, 1, 4, 9} and the whole CSP is arc-consistent.

-On the other hand, arc consistency can do nothing for the Australia map-coloring prob- lem.
+On the other hand, arc consistency can do nothing for the Australia map-coloring problem.
 Consider the following inequality constraint on (SA,WA):

 {(red , green), (red , blue), (green , red), (green , blue), (blue, red ), (blue, green)} .